amazingbingodepartment/amazingbingodepartment.github.io/wiki/README.md

 ## Amazing Bingo Department

 New wikistie engineered with JavaScript, HTML and a little bit of PowerShell with an scent of SCSS (Syntactic Cascade Style Sheets).
-With data stored in the United States of America and a secure layer socket in the Swiss Confederation, access is armored.
+With data stored in the United States of America and a transport layer security system under the Swiss Confederation lawsuit, access is armored.

 ## Table of contents